Mehmed IV: Early life

 Born at Topkapı Palace, Constantinople, in 1642, Mehmed was the son of Sultan Ibrahim (r.
-1640–48) by Turhan Sultan, a concubine of Russian origin, and grandson of the Greek-born Kösem Sultan.
+1640–1648) by Turhan Sultan, a concubine of Russian origin, and grandson of the Greek-born Kösem Sultan, the former Haseki sultan and legal wife of Mehmed's deceased grandfather Sultan Ahmed I (r.
+1603-1617).
 Soon after his birth, his father and mother quarrelled, and Ibrahim was so enraged that he tore Mehmed from his mother's arms and flung the infant into a cistern.
 Mehmed was rescued by the harem servants.
 However, this left Mehmed with a lifelong scar on his head.

 Reign

 Accession

 Mehmed ascended to the throne in 1648 at the age of six, (Note: He is often reported as having been seven years old upon his accession, a result of the Turkish method of calculating age.) during a very volatile time for the Ottoman dynasty.
 On 21 October 1649, Mehmed along with his brothers Suleiman and Ahmed were circumcised.

 Kösem Sultan, Mehmed's grandmother and regent, was suspected of supporting the rebels and plotting to poison the sultan and replace him with his younger half-brother, Suleiman.
 As a result, Mehmed agreed to sign his grandmother's death warrant in September 1651.

 The empire faced palace intrigues as well as uprisings in Anatolia, the defeat of the Ottoman navy by the Venetians outside the Dardanelles, and food shortages leading to riots in Constantinople.
 It was under these circumstances that Mehmed's mother granted Köprülü Mehmed Pasha full executive powers as Grand Vizier.
 Köprülü took office on 14 September 1656.
 Mehmed IV presided over the Köprülü era, an exceptionally stable period of Ottoman history.
 Mehmed is known as Avcı, "the Hunter", as this outdoor exercise took up much of his time.